nipil/shorewall-merged/README.md

 * run `sudo shorewall restart` on your firewall
 * run `sudo shorewall6 restart` on your firewall

+This can be done using the helper script :

+    bin/apply-full.sh FWHOST1 FWHOST2 FWHOST3 ...

 ## if your firewall uses `shorewall-lite` and `shorewall6-lite`

 Pre-requisites :